ryandrewjohnson/react-localize-redux/docs/getting-started.md

-## 4. Add translations to your components
+## 4. Add translations to components

 Once you've added your translation data you'll need a way to get it into your components.
 That is where the [Translate]() component comes in and it comes in a couple different flavours.